gkorpal/gkorpal.github.io/_technical/2023-12-07-deuring-correspondence.md

 ---
 Work done between Fall 2022 and Fall 2023 (October 17, 2022 to December 07, 2023).

-The Deuring correspondence plays an important role in the isogeny-based signature scheme called SQIsign.
-Here are the report and presentation from my comprehensive exam about this connection.
+Here are the report and presentation from my comprehensive exam about the connection between Deuring correspondence and isogeny-based signature schemes.

+[Download the report](http://gkorpal.github.io/files/gaurish_comp_written.pdf)

+[Download the presentation](http://gkorpal.github.io/files/gaurish_comp_oral.pdf)

 I plan to eventually improve the readability of the report (increase font size/line spacing, rearrange paragraphs, and add the index of examples/equations/figures).
 In the meantime, I invite readers to submit their comments (related to exposition, bibliography, typos,...).

-[Download the report](http://gkorpal.github.io/files/gaurish_comp_written.pdf)

-[Download the presentation](http://gkorpal.github.io/files/gaurish_comp_oral.pdf)